sourdoughbrett/Bot_Brie_Starter/docs/Bot_Tutorials.md

 ```

 ## 3. Configuring and running sample strategies
 Section 5 is where you will provide your strategy logic.

-The default strategy included in the Trailing_Stop_OHLC file features a psar crossover while the RSI is at a certain threshold.
+This strategy takes a position when the PSAR (trend following indicator) changes direction while the RSI is underneath or over a certain threshold.

 ```plaintext
 # LONG TRADE ENTRY LOGIC PLACED HERE